lodauria/IoT_Group_Project/resources/images projects/README.md

-This files are the inkscape projects for the images.
+# Vector Images

+In this folder are collected all the files to generate the images present in the documentation.